npmcdn-to-unpkg-bot/RD/fef/data-strategy/redux-fj/README.md

-# Redux and Angular2 ... holding hands and having a love in.
+# Redux, Angular2 and Immutable.js ... holding hands and having a love in.

 Attempt at building the store using Flux concepts implemented using the Redux and Immutable libraries.